Elixirpoint/Accelerate/README.md

-# Better MC
+# Accelerate

-A better Minecraft server, written in rust by the boys.
+A Minecraft server implementation focused on optimization, written in rust.